KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 **Do you think we will ever be able to connect Sass to some kind of database to auto-supply lists or something?**

 Honestly, I don’t think so but I could be wrong.
-I know Sass developers want to do the right thing and try to stick as much as possible to the "CSS scope" (because in the end what is compiled is CSS).
+I know Sass developers want to do the right thing and try to stick as much as possible to the “CSS scope” (because in the end what is compiled is CSS).
 Connecting Sass to a database to generate lists then do things in Sass with these lists like [this pure Sass chart](https://codepen.io/thebabydino/pen/lHqbz) would probably be out of line (yet awesomely clever).

 However they are including awesome features in Sass starting with the next version (3.3) which should include sourcemaps, a huge improvements to the parent selector (`&`), inner-string manipulation like `str-index()`…